-As you set foot in the Alps, the seemingly infinite array of peaks spread out before you will most likely grab your immediate attention.
-I’ve been playing the peak identification game on hikes for many years, trying to name as many of the surrounding summits as possible.
-However, what’s right beneath my feet is something that should not go unnoticed.
-Bursts of colour from hundreds of wildflower species are one of Tirol’s simplest joys, found above tree line, on Alpine meadows, ridges and peaks.
-Typically, they bloom from late June through early August.
-For years, I have wanted to identify at least the most commonly found Alpine flowers of Tirol, but I have been postponing it from hiking season to hiking season.
+As you arrive in the Alps, the seemingly infinite array of peaks spread out before you will most likely grab your immediate attention.
+I’ve been playing the name-the-mountain game on hikes for many years, trying to identify as many of the surrounding summits as possible.
+However, that's sometimes been at the cost of the wonderful flora right at my feet.
+Bursts of colour from hundreds of wildflower species are one of Tirol’s simplest joys.
+For years I have wanted to identify at least the most commonly found alpine flowers of Tirol, but I have been postponing it from hiking season to hiking season.
 This year, finally, I have created my very own Alpine Wildflower Guide.
-This is a continuing collective work in progress and I’m happy for comments or feedback.
-The pictures were mostly taken in East Tirol (Virgental Valley) and in Karwendel Mountain Range.
+Most of the pictures were taken in East Tirol (Virgental Valley) and the Karwendel Mountains.

 Red Vanilla Orchid

-Mountain Arnica: Is a flowering plant in the Asteraceae family.
-Mountain Arnica grows in nutrient-poor siliceous meadows or clay soils and has been used in herbal medicine for centuries.
+A flowering plant of the asteraceae family.
+Has been used for centuries in herbal medicine.
 It is a protected plant in Austria.

 Golden Hawk’s Beard